-- We both enjoy gluten free pasta, although my wife is able to use other types of pasta.
-It is very unlikely that anyone will be “caught” in our house by an unepected disaster would have a problem ‘surviving’ on gluten free pasta.
+- We both enjoy gluten free pasta, although my wife is able to use any type.
+It is very unlikely that anyone will be “caught” in our house by an unexpected disaster would have a problem ‘surviving’ on gluten free pasta.

 - Gluten free pasta is relatively inexpensive and we would be purchasing it anyway.
-Our decision simply means that we will be buying it sooner.
+Our decision simply means that we might buying it sooner.